Open-Agriculture/AgIsoStack-plus-plus/examples/README.md

 The same process can be used for all examples, however `diagnostic_protocol` is just shown as a reference.

-First, build the Isobus-plus-plus CAN Stack.
+First, build AgIsoStack-plus-plus.
 ```
 # Build the library like normal
-cd /path/to/root/directory/of/Isobus-plus-plus
+cd /path/to/root/directory/of/AgIsoStack-plus-plus
 cmake -S . -B build
 cmake --build build
 # Install it locally in a directory called "install"